I know you are very eager to dive in. But,

 Focuses on the qualities of users— Perception & experience of people drive qualitative research (i.e.) the actions that drive the numbers

 Qualitative research, the opposite of quantitative research is a descriptive, communicative and naturalistic approach to understand how people experience the world.
-Qualitative research methods originated in the social & behavioral sciences are based on the principles of psychology, sociology, and anthropology.
+Qualitative research proposal incorporate methods originated in the social & behavioral sciences are based on the principles of psychology, sociology, and anthropology.

 Therefore, Qualitative research methods are designed in a manner that involves collecting, analyzing, and understanding non-numerical data (e.g., text, video, or audio) which will reveal the perception of the target audience thus explaining ‘how’ and ‘why’ for a particular phenomenon.
 The Qualitative research approach is more subjective.
 It allows for an in-depth questioning of respondents that will help the researchers to gain insights and develop an understanding of the decision-making factors behind every purchase that will help in arriving at conclusions in market research.